panva/jose/docs/util/errors/classes/JOSENotSupported.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-An error subclass thrown when a particular feature or algorithm is not supported by this implementation or JOSE in general.
+Thrown when a feature or algorithm is unsupported.

 ## Examples